 Some lawmakers praised the plan as a more credible document than before, but its release was followed by a series of setbacks.
 They included a Field Poll showing huge public opposition and a report in which the project's peer-review group told lawmakers its financing plan was so uncertain it could not recommend funding construction.

-Sen. Alan Lowenthal, the Long Beach Democrat who chairs the Senate Select Committee on High-Speed Rail, said "there wasn't a great match" between van Ark's technical skills and ones that might have benefited him in the Legislature, such as an aptitude for building "relationships
+Sen. Alan Lowenthal, the Long Beach Democrat who chairs the Senate Select Committee on High-Speed Rail, said "there wasn't a great match" between van Ark's technical skills and ones that might have benefited him in the Legislature, such as an aptitude for building "relationships promoting it."

 Lowenthal said of van Ark's resignation, "Hopefully, it will signal a new beginning."